chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_quick_start.md

     print(adata)
 ```

-The output with over 300K cells and 2 genes can be now used for downstream analysis using [scanpy](https://scanpy.readthedocs.io/en/stable/).
+The output with about 300K cells and 2 genes can be now used for downstream analysis using [scanpy](https://scanpy.readthedocs.io/en/stable/).

 ``` bash
 AnnData object with n_obs × n_vars = 379224 × 2